We’ve gained a good understanding of assignment as a tool in modeling, as well

 during the evaluation.

-In order to contrast these two approaches to modeling, let us reconsider the implementation of a “withdrawal processor” that monitors the balance in a bank account.
-In 3.1.3 we implemented a simplified version of such a processor:
+In order to contrast these two approaches to modeling, let us reconsider the

-produce computational objects, each
+Calls to make-simplified-withdraw produce computational objects, each

-with a local state variable balance
+with a local state variable balance that is decremented by successive

 calls to the object.
-The object takes an amount
+The object takes an amount as an argument and

 returns the new balance.
 We can imagine the user of a bank account typing a